A Strategy fork · On Ethereum

 N = R / S(1)

-Let P denote the instantaneous market price of the token in the quote asset, taken as the geometric-mean price of the Uniswap V4 pool over a thirty-second lookback window.
+Let P denote the price of the token in the quote asset, read by the hook as a lagged anchor that is updated only when at least thirty seconds have passed since the previous anchor.
+The lag makes single-block flash-loan manipulation of P ineffective.
 The market-to-NAV multiple, by direct analogy to mNAV, is

 m = P / N(2)